Intrigue (Revenge)

-Intrigue is the sixth episode of the American television series Revenge.
-It premiered on ABC on October 26, 2011.

-It was written by Dan Dworkin and Jay Beattie and directed by Tim Hunter.
+Intrigue is the sixth episode in the first season of the American darma television series Revenge.
+It aired on ABC on October 26, 2011, and was written by Dan Dworkin and Jay Beattie and directed by Tim Hunter.

 Plot

 On July 4, a celebration by the Grayson's family has long been legendary, but the celebration this year will be one to remember in a bad way.
 A videotape depicting Frank (Max Martini) killing Lydia Davis (Amber Valletta) at her penthouse destroys Frank's credibility to the Graysons.

 Frank is not going to surrender without a fight, and it does not bode well for Emily Thorne (Emily VanCamp) & Nolan Ross' (Gabriel Mann) plans.
 Meanwhile, tensions between Emily and Tyler (Ashton Holmes) reach an all-time high, putting Daniel Grayson (Josh Bowman) into a difficult position, and Jack (Nick Wechsler) & Declan (Connor Paolo) take bold steps in pursuing Emily and Charlotte (Christa B. Allen).

 Production

-The episode was co-written by Dan Dworkin and Jay Beattie, while Mad Men veteran, Tim Hunter, directed.
+The episode was co-written by Dan Dworkin and Jay Beattie, while Mad Men veteran Tim Hunter directed it.